MLHale/insure-container-sec/milestone_3.md

 The completion of CCVAS will look to achieve the following list of goals:
 * Establish and leverage VMs and containers to test SSH against sponsor provided scenarios.
 * Determine efficiency of SSH in each scenario.
-* Develop a set of scripts and commands that will test for vulnerabilities.
+* Develop a containerized set of scripts and commands that will test for vulnerabilities.
 * Run test scripts against target containers.
 * Create an HTTP server hosting test results.